NikkyArmstrong/parser/devblog.md

 ### Configuration
 Attempted to compile Catch2 using old vanilla makefile - that didn't work

-Installed cmake, followed tutorial for basic cmake compilation
+Installed cmake, followed tutorial for basic cmake compilation.

 Added test folder with new exe test_main
 Added 3rdparty folder for catch.hpp